Descanonge/neba/docs/source/configuration/extending.rst

 A limitation of the framework is that all the sections classes *must* be imported at runtime.
 If not, any key referencing a section that is not imported will raise an error (as intended).
-However, it could be desirable to have part of the configuration lazily loaded while avoiding errors (for instance sections that are specific to a dataset, or a script).
+However, it could be desirable to have parts of the configuration lazily loaded while avoiding errors (for instance sections that are specific to a dataset, or a script).

-"orphan keys" were implemented as some point to solve this issue.
-The user would list in the application clas0 a list of orphan Sections (just their class-name or their full import-string).
+"Orphan keys" were implemented as some point to solve this issue.
+The user would list in the application a list of orphan Sections (just their class-name or their full import-string).
 Orphan keys would start from a class-name ("ClassName.my_trait").

 Implementing it fully brings some difficulties though: it would part the configuration in two: the configuration tree, and the orphan classes.
 The whole